puglieseweb/workspace/README.md

 # Overview

-This [docker-compose.yml](enviroment/docker-compose.yml) launches my own development environments running services such as the Confluent Platform.
+The [enviroments/docker-compose.yml](enviroment/docker-compose.yml) launches my own development environments running services such as the Confluent Platform.

 ## What does this project provide?
 * Docker Engine nodes capable of running containers